tydingsl/csci-201.github.io/src/chapter17UnusualControlStructures.md

 ## 17.1 Multiple Returns from a Routine

-Like other PLs in the C family, GML uses the keyword `return` for functions (routines that return a value to the caller).
-Unlike other C family languages, GML does not allow a "bare" return; it uses the `exit` keyword instead.
+Like other PLs in the C family, JavaScript uses the keyword `return` for functions.

+Some PLs use different syntax for "functions" (routines that return a value to the caller), as opposed to "procedures" (routines that do not return a value).
+The JavaScript language definition says that functions that complete without an explicit `return` statement will return `undefined` by default.

 ## 17.2 Recursion